indrekots/indrekots.github.io/_posts/articles/2016-08-11-java-unicode-and-the-mysterious-compiler-error.md

 "orld");}}
 {% endhighlight %}

 I have only one thing to say.
-Just because you can doesn't mean you should.
+Just because you *can* doesn't mean you *should*.

 ## Summary

 Professionally I have never had the need to insert a Unicode escape.
 Nowadays Unicode is fairly common and most text editors can display non-ASCII characters.
 If I find myself in a situation where I need to insert a character that's not available on my keyboard, [I can use methods provided by most operating systems to input them](https://en.wikipedia.org/wiki/Unicode_input "Unicode input").
 If possible, avoid Unicode escapes because they create confusion.
 Prefer escape sequences instead.

-[ide]: {{ site.url }}/images/2016-08-11-unicode-escapes/ide.png "Screenshot of my IDE"